Chuck Muncie: Early life

 Muncie was born and raised in the Pittsburgh area town of Uniontown, Pennsylvania, as one of six children in a football-playing family.
 His three brothers called him "Chuck" because they did not like "Harry".
 When he was six, Muncie was hit by a truck, breaking his thigh, leg, hip, and arm.
 He was in a cast from his neck to his toes for six months, and doctors warned that he might never be able to walk properly again.
 Muncie recovered to become a multi-sport athlete, but the accident left his left leg shorter than his right.
 He compensated by playing with a shoe with an extra-thick sole.

-With Muncie's father disabled, Muncie's mother led the household and ensured that her kids were educated.
+With Muncie's father disabled, Muncie's mother led the household and ensured that her children were educated.
 After seeing many of his relatives suffer from black lung disease and severe burns, Muncie had no desire to work in coal mines or the steel mills.
 He viewed athletics as his way out of Uniontown.
 In his sophomore year at Uniontown Area High School, Muncie played football.
 However, he quit playing after three games during his senior year when he suffered a concussion and his mother wanted him to stop playing.
 He turned to basketball, averaging 18 points per game for the Uniontown Red Raiders and earning an athletic scholarship to play basketball for Arizona Western Junior College (now Arizona Western College).